iconify/icon-finder/docs/core/config.md

 ## Changing configuration

-If you want to change configuration, you should do it when initialising instance.
+If you want to change the configuration, you should do it when initialising instance.

 If you are using [APICore class](api-core.md), pass custom configuration as `config` parameter to constructor: